filchyboy/filchyboy.github.io/_posts/2025-12-15-todays-plan.md

 # Daily Plan - Monday, December 15, 2025

 ## Today's Theme
-I need to push the DSR security feature across the finish line for Phase 7.
-I've got four actions in progress that are all interconnected, and I want to close them out as a cohesive unit today.
-If I can get those wrapped up and verify the acceptance criteria, I'll have a complete security workflow ready to test.
+I'm wrapping up the DSR security work that's been in flight and then pivoting to some foundation layer improvements that keep bubbling up.
+The configuration system needs some love, and I want to knock out a few quality issues that have been staring at me from the reports.

 ## The Main Work

-**Finish the DSR submission workflow**
-I've got three actions partially built—`SubmitDSRRequestAction`, `SendVerificationEmailAction`, and the `SubmitDSRRequest` form request.
-These need to work together seamlessly, so I'll finish implementing them in sequence and make sure the validation flows correctly from the form request through to the actions.
-This is the core user-facing workflow for data subject requests, so getting it right matters.

-**Complete the performance baseline tests**
-I started these to make sure the DSR system can handle reasonable load without degrading.
-I need to finish writing the test scenarios and establish what "good" looks like for response times.
-This will give me a reference point if performance issues crop up later.

-**Verify Phase 7 acceptance criteria**
-Once the actions and tests are done, I'll methodically go through the Phase 7 acceptance criteria document and check off each requirement.
-I want to make sure nothing's been overlooked before I consider this phase complete.
-Better to catch gaps now than during integration.

-**Guard the build health dashboard behind a feature flag** This is from a different feature set, but it's straightforward and important.
-The unified build health dashboard shouldn't be visible to everyone yet—I need to add the feature flag guard so I can control rollout.
-This should be a quick win that makes the system more resilient.
+**Finish the DSR verification email flow** - I've got two tasks in progress here: the `SendVerificationEmailAction` and the `SubmitDSRRequest` form request.
+I'm close on both, and I want to close them out before they go stale in my head.
+Once these are done, I can verify the Phase 7 acceptance criteria and actually call this feature complete.

+**Add those configuration helpers** - The `getBoolean` and `getTenantAware` helpers keep coming up as I work through features.
+I'm tired of writing the same logic over and over, so I'm going to properly add these to the foundation layer.
+This is one of those things that will make my life easier immediately.

+**Create the SystemSettingPolicy** - I need RBAC on the configuration system.
+It's been bothering me that there's no proper policy in place, and with the helpers going in, now's the right time to add the policy layer.
+This is a 3-effort task but it's foundational work that unblocks future configuration features.

 ## Housekeeping

-**Tackle some of the FluentCrmAdapter PHPStan errors** FluentCrmAdapter.php is sitting at the top of the PHPStan offenders list with 37 errors.
-I don't need to fix all of them today, but I should knock out at least a handful while I'm in the codebase.
-Even fixing 5-10 would make a dent and improve type safety in a critical integration point.
+**Tackle FluentCrmAdapter PHPStan errors** - This file is sitting at 37 errors and it's the top offender in the PHPStan report.
+I should carve out some time to work through at least a portion of these.
+Even getting it down to 20 errors would feel like progress.

-**Review the test-refactor planning directory**
-This directory has research done and references ADR-0001 about container boundaries.
-I should read through what's there and see if I can draft an implementation plan.
-My test structure needs work, and having a clear plan will make it easier to chip away at this over time.
+**Review the test-refactor planning directory** - The research is done and it explicitly calls out that ADR-0001 and the PHPUnit structure docs require container-scoped test directories.
+I should spend some time creating an implementation plan so this doesn't just sit in "needs implementation plan" limbo forever.

 ## Parked

-Nothing's technically blocked right now, which is good.
-I'm deliberately setting aside the accessibility report for location views and the Groundhogg idempotency work—both are priority 1, but they require fresh mental space that I don't have today while I'm finishing DSR security.
-The configuration opportunities work (helpers, policy, seeder) is also going to wait until I've closed out this phase completely.
+Nothing's technically blocked right now, but I'm deliberately setting aside the Groundhogg idempotency work and the accessibility report generation.
+Both are important, but the DSR security finish line is more urgent, and I want to get those foundation helpers in place before I context-switch to integration patterns or accessibility work.